ammacyberqueen/Cloud-Security/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - Reduces repetitive work on the servers to be managed.
-- Increases efficinenty by reducitng errors
+- Increases efficinenty by reducing errors
 - Source control is effective

 The playbook implements the following tasks: